sybrew/pro-mime-types/readme.txt

 = 2.1.1 =

-* Fixed: Addressed an issue where the upgrader fired twice on new sites, causing the default settings not disable support for mime types with multiple file extensions.
+* Fixed: Addressed an issue where the upgrader fired twice on new sites, causing the default settings to disable support for MIME types with multiple file extensions.

 = 2.1.0 =